aashishvasu/OpenComposite/README.md

 at any time.

 After cloning this repository, you must download [LibOVR](https://developer.oculus.com/downloads/package/oculus-sdk-for-windows/).
 The archive should contain a single folder, named `OculusSDK`.
-Place this into the `libovr` folder in the repository root.
+Place this into the `libs/libovr` folder in the repository root.

 This is how the resulting file structure should look:

 ```
 OpenOVR: (or whatever folder you cloned/downloaded the repo into)
+	libs:
 		libovr:
 			Place LibOVR Here.txt
 			OculusSDK:
 				LibOVR:
 				LibOVRKernel:
 				LICENSE.txt
 				... etc

 	configure.cmd
 	OpenOVR.sln